 - 1. Licensure candidates will implement effective, subject specific instructional methods, demonstrating an understanding of development and needs of students of various ages. - 2.
-Licensure candidates will show evidence of becoming reflective practitioners who effectively assess and influence student outcomes. - 3.
+Licensure candidates will demonstrate knowledge of historical and philosophical foundations of education and navigate contemporary issues in the light of both foundations and a biblical worldview. - 3.
+Licensure candidates will show evidence of becoming reflective practitioners who effectively assess and influence student outcomes. - 4.
 Licensure candidates will foster healthy relationships with colleagues, parents, and the larger community to support students learning and well-being.